shahmir-ahmed/Uni-connect/README.md

 ## Demo

-Link to demo: <a href="https://drive.google.com/file/d/1cIE_-3hWPr10qDAaq4w2Uu6en7BclS3d/view?usp=drive_link" target="_blank">Right click or on phone long press here and select open in new tab</a>
+Link to demo: <a href="https://drive.google.com/file/d/1cIE_-3hWPr10qDAaq4w2Uu6en7BclS3d/view?usp=drive_link" target="_blank">Right click here and select open in new tab </br> or on phone long press here and tap on open in new window</a>

 ## Tech Stack